Categories > Anime/Manga > Yami no Matsuei > Halo

 “Right here,” she said.
 The doctor smiled at her.

 “Right this way,” he said.
-Then, he went down the hall.
-Anna got up and followed.
-They came to his office.
-The doctor opened the door and went inside.
-Anna followed behind.
-She looked around the office.
-Standard-looking this time.
-A couch, desk, and two chairs were present.
-It didn’t faze Anna one bit.
-It was second nature to her.
+The man went down the hall to his office and Anna followed behind.
+The doctor opened his door and went inside.
+Anna looked around the office.
+The room was standard-looking this time with a couch, desk, and two chairs were present.
+It felt like second nature to her.
 The doctor turned to her.

 “Take a seat,” he said.
-Anna did so in silence.
-The doctor sat on the other side of the room.
-He took out a notebook.
+Anna did so as if she already knew what was coming next.
+The doctor sat on the other side of the room and took out a notebook.

 “Are you going to tape this session?”
 Anna asked.
 The man looked up at her.